kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 - The payer must be the same as the payer in the `CreateConfigAndPoolWithFirstBuyParam` params.
 - The `createConfigTx` requires the payer and config to sign the transaction.
 - The `createPoolTx` requires the payer, poolCreator, and baseMint to sign the transaction.
+- If the `firstBuyParam` is not provided, the `swapBuyTx` will be undefined.
-- The `swapBuyTx` requires the poolCreator and payer to sign the transaction.
+- The `swapBuyTx` requires the buyer and payer to sign the transaction.

 ---